lithops-cloud/lithops/README.md

 ```

 ## PyWren on IBM Watson Studio and Jupyter notebooks
-You can use PyWren inside an **IBM Watson Studio** notebook in order to execute parallel data analytics by using **IBM Cloud functions**.
+You can use IBM-PyWren inside an **IBM Watson Studio** or Jupyter notebooks in order to execute parallel data analytics by using **IBM Cloud functions**.

-### How to install PyWren within IBM Watson Studio or from Jupyter
+### How to install PyWren within IBM Watson Studio
-It is possible to use PyWren inside an **IBM Watson Studio** notebook in order to execute parallel data analytics by using **IBM Cloud functions**.
 As the current **IBM Watson Studio** runtimes does not contains the **PyWren** package, it is needed to install it.
 Add these lines at the beginning of the notebook:

 ```python